MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-policies.md

 SCREEN SHOT GOES HERE

-## User experience in the mobile app

 If the user tries to enter text in the chat window, they see the following meessage that explains why chat messaging is unavailable.

 SCREEN SHOT GOES HERE

+## User experience in the mobile app

+When chat messaging is disabled, the **Chat** button is unavailable.

+SCREEN SHOT GOES HERE

+If the user tries to select the **Chat** button, they see the following message explaining why chat messaging is unavailable.